sfadriaan/sfadriaan.github.io/how-to/index.rst

 :hide-toc:

-How-To Guides
+How-to guides
 =============

-The How-To section is broken up into different subsections to help you better navigate to where you want to be.
+The How-To section consists of different subsections to help you better navigate to where you want to be.

 .. toctree::
    :maxdepth: 1